U.S. Senate candidate Mary “M.J.” Hegar visits Port Arthur, shares election highlights - Port Arthur News

 The challenger to Republican John Cornyn’s U.S. Senate seat began a three-city east Texas tour on the first Saturday of early voting at the Port Arthur Seawall.

 Democrat Mary “M.J.”
-Hegar met with local elected officials, including Mayor Thurman Bartie, Jefferson County commissioners Michael Sinegal and Bo Alfred and State Rep. Joe Deshotel to discuss the deepening and widening of the ship channel in the Sabine Navigation District.
+Hegar met with local elected officials, including Jefferson County commissioners Michael Sinegal and Bo Alfred, to discuss the deepening and widening of the ship channel in the Sabine Navigation District.

 Hegar spoke for approximately 20 minutes before heading to Lufkin and Tyler.